Topic: pH

 Crazy pH Shift

-MEMBERS ONLYI applaud you for trying fresh winegrapes in your home winemaking, you’re lucky that you are (relatively) close to a fine winegrape growing area like the Santa Ynez Valley.
-I grew up just down the California coast from there and one of my first harvests was at Curtis Winery in the area that at the
+I applaud you for trying fresh winegrapes in your home winemaking, you’re lucky that you are (relatively) close to a fine winegrape growing area like the Santa Ynez Valley.
+I grew up

 High-pH Wine